Who we are

 A Really Positive Interview About the Community Gardening Experience

 Janaie Donaldson of Peak Moments Television interviews Patrick Marcus of the Ashland Oregon Community Garden; it’s a 2008 interview available on YouTube at http://www.youtube.com/watch?v=ydrALNfsm6o It's really worth listening to.
 Marcus is a wonderful spokesperson for community gardens generally, noting the many ways gardening is good for people and communities.
 One of his most important points has to do with the importance of a city plan having ‘infrastructure’ or policies in its overall development plan that allow for and commit to having community gardening spaces.
 He also makes the case for community gardens on city land being cost-effective for a city, in terms of it costing less for a city to give some financial support to a shared garden than to mow and spray and anything else it might do.
 The people in the Ashland community garden have done their political work and changes are being made to the city’s plan.
 He mentions that a survey of city-owned property was being done, to find locales that would be suitable for further community gardens.
-Great stuff.
+Just to mention, it may seem a bit odd if you are Canadian to hear the first speaker talk about patriotism in relation to community gardens.
+This is an American program, and they use that term more than we do.
+Also, keep in mind that community gardening does tie in with food security and even food sovereignty.
+So it's not so far off.
+Hope you enjoy this.

 About Us | Contact Us | ©2011 Community Gardens London